Employee Perks Your Small Business Can Afford

 6. Pet-Friendly Premises

 Everyone seems to have a pet now and assuming no one working at your small business has pet allergies or that public health rules forbid it, many employees would love to be able to bring their pet companion to work.
-If you don’t want to make this a general policy, you could make a day of the week “bring your pet to work” day.
-(Do you think having an office or business pet is a good idea?
-Vote in the poll.)
+If you don’t want to make this a general policy, you could make a day of the week “bring your pet to work” day (assuming that your pet is sufficiently well trained to not cause disruption in the workplace!)

 7. Casual Work Dress

 Big organizations often have Casual Fridays.
 But as a small business, you could offer the opportunity to dress more casually 365 days a year!
-Managers especially might appreciate the chance to shuck the suit.
+Managers especially might appreciate the chance to shuck the formal duds.
 Susan Heathfield offers a Business Casual Dress Code that you may want to implement.

 8. Transit Passes